Name: Ben Burgh

 Submission: March to Andersonville Prison: STEM Edition - Game

 Commentary: In March to Andersonville Prison: STEM Edition, Daniela Murcia poses questions around “fun facts” in which science and history not only connect but intertwine in compelling ways.
-Her game, intended for 4th to 8th grade audiences, shows how the Civil War can be understood through STEM topics like medicine, engineering, mathematics, and agriculture.
+Her game, intended for fourth- to eighth-grade audiences, shows how the Civil War can be understood through STEM topics like medicine, engineering, mathematics, and agriculture.
 For example, some of Daniela's fun facts remind us that war is also a story about public health.
 Another theme in the game is how quantitative reasoning can be used to underscore important historical evidence around death, disease, and destruction.

 The game requires players to test, extend, and apply these fun facts in challenging ways, demonstrating Daniela’s belief that students are more “capable of learning complex concepts” than we give them credit for.
 We can easily imagine students immersed in a future iteration of this game, blithely unsure whether they’re in History or Science class.
 We award March to Andersonville Prison: STEM Edition Honorable Mention for the compelling example it provides of interdisciplinary STEM engagement, a major goal for the contest.
 Written by contest judge Chandler Christoffel